MoonNet guide_en

 signalevent(eventloop* base);

-Adds a single signal to listen for.void add_signal(const std::vector<int>& signals);
+Add Single Signal: Adds a listener for a single signal.void add_signal(const std::vector<int>& signals);

-Adds multiple signals to listen for.void setcb(const Callback& cb);
+Add Multiple Signals: Adds listeners for multiple signals.void setcb(const Callback& cb);

 acceptor